SemTalkOnline/SemTalkOnline/Repository.md

 * **Organizational Roles**: These are the people, roles or groups who perform the process flow **Task**.
 For example, **'Create Invoice'** is performed by the **'Accounting Department'**.

-The Repository uses the following descriptions for Organizational Units:
+The **Repository** uses the following descriptions for **Organizational Units**:
-  - **Role (HumanResources)**
+  - Role (HumanResources)
-  - **HumanResource (HumanResource)**
+  - HumanResource (HumanResource)
-  - **Person (HumanResources)**
+  - Person (HumanResources)
-  - **Position (HumanResources)**
+  - Position (HumanResources)
-  - **OrgUnit (HumanResources)**
+  - OrgUnit (HumanResources)

 ## Setting up a Repository

-**Repositories** can be hosted in either Microsoft Sharepoint or in a MongoDB database.
+**Repositories** can be hosted in either **Microsoft Sharepoint** or in a **MongoDB** database.
 Different steps are required for each **Repository** type.
 If semtalkonline.semtalk.com is used, a **Repository** is already integrated and the setup steps are not needed.

 ### Setting up a SharePoint Repository for SemTalk Online in Microsoft365

 Microsoft365 Repositories are stored in a SharePoint site that is integrated with Microsoft Teams and SharePoint.

-Users must have Administrator privileges to set up a new Repository, along with SemTalk Online functionality, to be able to create SharePoint Lists on existing SharePoint sites.
+Users must have Administrator privileges to set up a new Repository and to be able to create SharePoint Lists on existing SharePoint sites.

 Open SemTalkOnline **Settings - Microsoft365 - Create Repository**
 ![Create Repository](images/repository/createrepository.png)

-A panel will open that shows the SharePoint Lists that will be created on the selected site.
+A dialog box will open that shows the SharePoint List that will be created on the selected site.
 Select the **Sharepoint Document Site / Teams** from the available pull-down list of SharePoint sites, and then selelct **Create Repository**.
-SemTalk Online will create all of the Lists on the choosen site.
+SemTalk Online will create all of the Lists on the chosen site.
 SemTalkOnline Repository is then integrated into Microsoft365.
 Users will login to SemTalkOnline using their Microsoft365 account.

 ![Create Repository Panel](images/repository/createrepository2.png)